lucasclerissepro/protoc-gen-temporal/README.md

 <h2><img height="20" src="./img/about.svg">&nbsp;&nbsp;About the project</h2>

-> A protobuf plugin to automatically scaffold a temporal worker with sane
+> This protobuf plugins generate [temporal](https://temporal.io) workflows and
-> defaults.
-On top of that this plugin can generate typesafe clients for
+> activities.
+Just define workflows and activities as a simple protobuf service
-> consumers to call your workflow.
+> and the rest will be generated (including a client for workflow consumers).

 <h2><img height="20" src="./img/installation.svg">&nbsp;&nbsp;Installation</h2>